KarimAshraf21/Introduction-to-Machine-Learning-Project/README.md

 5. seaborn

 ## important note
-Each time you run the code you get different training, validation and testing data.
-This is why the results and hyperparaameters will be different each time you run the notebook.
+Each time you run the code you get different training, validation and testing data as the random state is not specified.
+This is why the results and hyper-parameters will be different each time you run the notebook.